Hi folks,

 Hundreds of extraordinary men and women volunteered for my research and over the years, I have interviewed them, monitored their lives and had them take part in experiments.

-The results reveal that although these people have almost no insight into the causes of their luck,
+The results reveal that although these people have almost no insight into the causes of their luck, their thoughts and behaviour are responsible for much of their good and bad fortune.

 Take the case of seemingly chance opportunities.
 Lucky people consistently encounter such opportunities, whereas unlucky people do not.